SrishtiKanojiya/synthetic-data-methodology/README.md

 Outputs four chart PNGs plus a console printout of every underlying statistic: median, percentile table, coverage percentages, and volume concentration.
 Meant to be checked against any accompanying written content before publishing either.

 The `charts/` directory is committed to this repo rather than ignored, so the images above render on GitHub.
 That is deliberate, not an oversight.
 Re-running the script overwrites those committed copies, so regenerate and re-commit together.

-## What this demonstrates

-NumPy for percentile interpolation, Poisson and Pareto sampling and seeded generators.
-Matplotlib for multi panel layouts, symlog axes and custom styling.
-And the habit that matters more than either of those: computing every published number from the data rather than typing it, then checking it again on every regeneration.